 Compared to other social networks, it’s definitely hard to get Instagram followers.
 While it might be an easy matter to increase your Twitter followers, Instagram is another thing altogether.
 Even when you look at the same brand on Twitter or Facebook, and then compare their number of followers to Instagram, you’ll most likely find that the number of Instagram followers is less.

-It’s hard to tell, actually.
-On the one hand, it can be easy to find people’s photos (especially recent photos) by use of hashtags.
+You've probably noticed that it can be easy to find people’s photos (especially recent photos) by use of hashtags.
 So when you post a photo, you can look at other photos with the same or similar hashtags to find people with similar interests to follow.
+This is a good way to get people to follow back.
 However, you might also find that relatively few people follow you back.

 Whether this is a problem due to Instagram itself or to its audience is not clear.
-However, one thing I do know: if a software developer created a website that was as hard to navigate as it was to get followers on Instagram, then the website would be considered a failure.
+If a software developer created a website that was as hard to navigate as it was to get followers on Instagram, then the website would be considered a failure.
 So, if you are having trouble getting followers on Instagram, don’t feel like this is your fault.
 If it’s so difficult that it requires you to post at a certain specific time of day, and post frequently, just to get a few more followers, then that’s not really your fault (assuming your content is good, of course).

 Instead, consider whether you really want or need to be on Instagram.
 If it’s too much trouble than it’s worth, why be on it at all?
 If you don’t really feel appreciated there or if it’s not that easy to get followers on Instagram, why even bother?
 You can quit!
 Life is too short to have extra stress or hassle.
 Consider all the time you’ll save by quitting Instagram.
 You’ll probably be a lot happier as well.